The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: Pure Chern--Simons three-sphere partition function

 where

 From \eqref{eq:USpSCI} we see that in our case $2k=t=2\eta (N_c+1)$ with $\eta = \pm 1$; thus

 evaluates to

-Notice that this evaluation is non-trivial, so it is interesting to observe that for the non-generic value of $2k=t$ extracted from the 4d calculation it can be carried out explicitly.
+Notice that this evaluation is nontrivial, so it is interesting to observe that for the nongeneric value of $2k=t$ extracted from the 4d calculation it can be carried out explicitly.
 For other values of $t$ one may use the (large-$N_c$) topological string techniques of \cite{Sinha:2000ap} to evaluate $Z^{USp(2N_c)_k}_{S^3}$.

 Alternatively, one can work with standard trigonometric functions by exploiting the relation \cite[Eq.
 (A.18)]{Benini:2011mf}

 Substituting it back into the integrand of \eqref{eq:USpZ} we gain a factor of $e^{i \pi N_c^2}$.
 When the dust settles we are left with: